-For those of you not familiar with Twitch, you can follow a channel for free (you'll get alerts when it goes live), but you can also support the show financially by subscribing.
+For those of you not familiar with Twitch, you can follow our channel for free (you'll get alerts when it goes live), but you can also support the show financially by subscribing.
 For Android Police, subscribing gets you an emoji of Ryne's face that you can use whenever you want.
-You also get extra entry methods in our site's giveaways.
+You also get extra entries in our site's giveaways.

 The Ryne emoji